 The Roa Foundation supports local and international charities in their efforts to better the world.

-Our donations are non-denominational, and generally focus on the following topics: childhood development, wildlife and disaster relief.
+Our donations are non-denominational, and generally focus on the following topics: childhood development, health & wellness, animals and disaster relief.

 A percentage of our revenue and investment holdings each year are earmarked to partnered organizations.
 We also have require partners and employees to dedicate a certain number of hours per year to service.